TrendingTechnology/saga/readme.md

 - [ ] Logo and website
 - [ ] Translator (Python/JS)

+### Goals

+Bach:

+- Should be a language that integrates closely with existing ecosystems
+- Aim to be sweet and terse enough without sacrificing legibility or readability
+- Have a huge and comprehensive standard library
+- Provide the best of object-oriented and functional programming
+- Flexible enough for developers to apply their own language patterns to
+- Will encourage good coding practices and conventions
+- Strongly typed, so no type-related bugs can surface

 ### Installation and Architecture

 Install Bach globally through NPM: `npm i -g @bach/core`, or through PyPI: `pip install -H bach-lang`.
 Bach's core library, and CLI are all compressed and bundled up in a single NPM package, and exposing the Bach command.